 Aerospace Maintenance Council Competition 2026

-This troubleshooting event requires competitors to identify and locate faulty antenna components, defective engine harness components, and improper cable connectorization.
+This will be a troubleshooting task.
+The objective will be to determine and locate bad antenna components, bad engine harness components, and bad cable terminations.

 Competitors Required